14 Best French Flashcard Websites and Apps in 2026

 The app’s interactive quizzes and fun games make studying an enjoyable challenge.
 You also get audio pronunciation and automatic translations from multiple sources.

 With ReWord, you can create your own decks, focus on various topics, and track your progress as you learn French.
-You can also save your favorite flashcards to study later!
+You can also save your favorite flashcards for later study.

 Platforms: Android | App Gallery | iOS